aika-salinas/WD-Car-Company-Salinas/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-This project aims to create a website dedicating to vintage cars.
+Classic Automobiles is a project that aims to serve as an online market page dedicating to vintage cars.

-- The project is about a online store website dedicated to classic cars.
-- The purpose of this website is to create a website that markets retro cars of different brands.
+Our project is designed to inform and market retro cars of different brand to classic enthusiasts.
-- The technology used for this project is HTML and CSS.
+This user-friendly website utilizes HTML and CSS for its visually appealing casual interface and layouts

 ### Key Components
 <!-- TODO: List of Key Components -->